dojo/docs/dojox/grid/DataGrid.rst

 Getting a value from a row knowing the row index
 ------------------------------------------------
-Assume that you know the row index and the name of the column whos value you wish to retrieve, you can obtain that value using the following snippet:
+Assuming that you know the row index and the name of the column whose value you wish to retrieve, you can obtain that value using the following snippet:

 .. js ::